gchq/Palisade-common/README.md

 2. [Maven](https://maven.apache.org/)

 ## Getting started
-For an overview of Palisade, start with root documentation [Palisade README](https://github.com/gchq/Palisade#readme).
+For an overview of Palisade, start with the root documentation [Palisade README](https://github.com/gchq/Palisade#readme).

 To get started, clone the Palisade Common repo: